GhostInTheMachines/dockerized-pa11y-dashboard/README.md

 - 2. SSH into server as root and create SSH keys on server
 - 3. Copy and add key to Github
 - 4. Clone this repo in the root home directory
+- 5. CD into dockerized-pa11y-dashboard directory
-- 5. Follow instructions below then point sub-directory to ip
+- 6. Follow instructions below then point sub-directory to ip

 A Docker container that runs [pa11y-dashboard](https://github.com/pa11y/dashboard).